-is flawed and is likely to overestimate substantially the additional litigation costs associated with allowing compensatory and punitive damages under Title VII.
-For one thing, the NFSEP report ignores the fact that damages are already available in roughly half the Title VII cases, those that are also filed under Section 1981.
-For another, the NFSEP report includes settlement amounts among the social costs of litigation, when in fact, settlement amounts are a transfer from defendants to plaintiffs and are not a social cost.
-A complete exposition of the problems with the NFSEP analysis has been prepared by Professor Theodore Eisenberg of Cornell Law School.
-153 benefit to plaintiffs.
-On net, they represent neither a cost nor a benefit to society.
+There has been one attempt to estimate the potential increase in litigation costs resulting from the addition of compensatory and punitive damages to the remedies available under Title VII.
+The National Foundation for the Study of Employment Policy (NFSEP) estimates that total private and public sector litigation costs of Title VII will increase by from \$1.7 billion to \$2 billion if section 8 is adopted, under the assumption that the Title VII caseload will increase by between 10 and 30 percent.
+150 However, the analysis in the NFSEP report is flawed and is likely to overestimate substantially the additional litigation costs associated with allowing compensatory and punitive damages under Title VII.
+For one thing, the NFSEP report ignores the fact that damages are already available in roughly half the Title VII cases, those that are also filed under section 1981.
+For another, the NFSEP report includes settlement amounts among the social costs of litigation, when, in fact, settlement amounts are a transfer from defendants to plaintiffs and are not a social cost.
+151 A complete exposition of the problems with the NFSEP analysis has been prepared by Professor Theodore Eisenberg of Cornell Law School.
+152

-Even if the NFSEP \$2 billion estimate of additional litigation costs were taken at face value, this amount represents a relatively small cost in comparison to the potential benefits of reducing discrimination and affording justice to the victims of discrimination.
-154
+Even if the NFSEP \$2 billion estimate of additional litigation costs were taken at face value, this amount represents a relatively small cost in comparison to the potential benefits of reducing discrimination and affording justice to the victims of discrimination.153